-Probiotic Mix vegetable pickle is a tangy delicious and healthy probiotic pickle.
-I learned this from a friend many years back and since then this is the most favorite pickle of my family.
+Probiotic Mix vegetable pickle is a tangy delicious and healthy pickle.
+I learned this recipe from a friend many years back .
+Since then this is the most favorite pickle of my family.
 My son who usually don’t like to eat pickles just loves this pickle with everything.

-This pickle can be adjusted to suit your taste and preference.
+You can adjust the spices and vegetables to suit your taste and preference.
 A lot of vegetables can be added in this pickle but you can choose your favorite ones to add.

 What else can be added in this pickle-

 Blanched cauliflower, boiled sweet potato. boiled sliced lotus stem , overnight soaked and sliced dry dates can be added in this pickle .You can also add these veggies along with potato, carrot ,yam, brinjal and green chilies.

-Very few basic spices are needed to make this .
+Very few basic spices are needed to make this pickle.
 Salt ,turmeric ,chili powder and asafoetida are always available in Indian kitchens,.
-Rai kuria/ split de husked mustard seeds are also needed to make this .
+Rai kuria/ split husked mustard seeds are also needed to make this .
 If rai kuria is not available then you can grind black mustard used in pickles and add in this pickle.

 How to make Mix Vegetable Pickle-

-Making this pickle is very easy and quick you just have to boil the vegetables and chop into big pieces.
+This pickle is very easy and quick to make .You just have to boil the vegetables and chop into big pieces.
 Grind rai kuria and make a coarse powder.
 Carrot is the only vegetable which is added raw.
-Then add the spices in the vegetables and add mustard oil and water.
+Add all the spices in the vegetables and then add mustard oil and water.
 The ratio of oil and water is almost same and Oil little more then water.